MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 ### Unit Testing

-So it seems that integration tests for our data pipeline is plentiful beneficial but why not stop there? well, one of the few benefits of unit testing is that we get to rapidly ensure our `code` meets quality standards and whilst detection certain regressions earlier in the dev lifecycle which thusly give us more confidence to move faster as code can get committed and deployed more frequently.
+So it seems that integration tests for our data pipeline is plenty beneficial but why not stop there? well, one of the few benefits of unit testing is that we get to rapidly ensure our `code` meets quality standards and whilst detecting certain regressions earlier in the dev lifecycle which gives us more confidence to move faster as code can get committed and deployed more frequently.
 Lets now dive into the details of unit testing our code.

 Admittedly, this will not be without it's own interesting challenges, as most of your notebooks will also be making calls to Databricks libraries such as the auto loader, dbutils, contexts objects and apis etc. This also includes any global calls to the spark session object.
 We can't really include those calls in our test suite as they would require the Databricks runtime and that is something we wont be able to spin up our local machine or CI pipeline for that matter.
 Conversely, what we can setup to run locally is both `Delta Live` and `PySpark/Spark`.